3scale/apisonator/docs/configuration.md

 ###  CONFIG_REDIS_CERT

-- User certificate to connect to Redis through TLS
+- The path to the client SSL certificate
 - Optional.
 Defaults to empty.
 - Applies to: listener, worker, cron.
 - Format: path to file as string.

 ###  CONFIG_REDIS_PRIVATE_KEY

-- User key to connect to Redis through TLS
+- The path to the client SSL private key
 - Optional.
 Defaults to empty.
 - Applies to: listener, worker, cron.
 - Format: path to file as string.